johnwmillr/LyricsGenius/README.md

   - [49 Years of Lyrics: Why So Angry?](https://towardsdatascience.com/49-years-of-lyrics-why-so-angry-1adf0a3fa2b4)

 ## Contributing
-If you'd like to contribute to LyricsGenius by fixing a bug, introducing a new feature, improving the docs or whatever else, you can follow the steps below:
+If you'd like to contribute to `LyricsGenius` by fixing a bug, introducing a new feature, improving the docs or anything else, you can follow the steps below:

 First, clone the repository and install in editable mode with dev dependencies: